22anushka/SteerVLM/README.md

 # SteerVLM
-Official Codebase for SteerVLM [EMNLP2025]
+Official Page for SteerVLM [EMNLP2025].
+VNIA Multimodal Steering dataset and SteerVLM codebase to be released shortly.